 After burning out nearly 3 blenders in a span of a few months, I finally realized that frozen fruit is the way to go when making smoothies.
 For so many years, I was throwing in handfuls of rock hard ice, only to burn the motor out before the smoothie was actually smooth and creamy.
 And if there’s one thing you need to know about me, it is that I don’t like chunks of ice in my concoctions.
 But seriously, is there anyone who actually does?

 So my summer tactic is simple.
 Use the frozen strawberries for blended concoctions and leave the fresh berries to be savored on top of a homemade waffle.
-This strawberry lemon smoothie is the perfect mix of sweet & tart, blends up super smooth using a best juicer mixer grinder, and leaves you with a fresh summer drink without all the strange syrups you find at the coffee shop.
+This strawberry lemon smoothie is the perfect mix of sweet & tart, blends up super smooth and leaves you with a fresh summer drink without all the strange syrups you find at the coffee shop.

 Plus, if you’re a big fan of smoothies, you can use this base for popsicles!
 I’ll go into more detail on that in a later post.

 Single Serving Strawberry Lemon Yogurt Smoothie

 A sweet & tart refreshing smoothie made with frozen strawberries, lemon juice, and yogurt.